Great

 BIOGRAPHY

-LePage began "acting" bringing history to
+LePage began "performing" by bringing

 life through improvised portrayals of real people from the past,